mstrens/oXs_on_RP2040/README.md

    * the pins used to generate PWM channels (Gpio0 up to Gpio15)

+   * a pin (within Gpio5 ,9, 21 or 25) that get the Rc channels and is connected to one receiver ELRS Tx or SBus pin.

-   * a pin (within Gpio5 ,21 , 9 or25) that get the Rc channels and is connected to receiver ELRS Tx or SBus pin.
+   * a pin (within Gpio1, 13 , 17 or29) that get the Rc channels and is connected to a second receiver ELRS Tx or SBus pin.

    * a pin used to generate a Sbus signal (gpio 0...29)

-   * a pin used to transmit telemetry data (gpio 26...29) (connected to ELRS Rx/Sport/Jeti Ex)
+   * a pin used to transmit telemetry data (gpio 0...29) (connected to ELRS Rx/Sport/Jeti Ex)

    * the max 4 pins used to measure voltages (gpio 26...29)